markgw/pimlico/docs/setup_guide.rst

     read input docs -> group into batches -> tokenize -> POS tag

-Before we can run it, there's one thing missing.
-Three of these modules have their own dependencies, so we need to get hold of the libraries they use.
+Before we can run it, there's one thing missing: three of these modules have their own dependencies, so we need to get hold of the libraries they use.
 The input reader uses the Beautiful Soup python library and the tokenization and POS tagging modules use OpenNLP.